MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-1.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/024-node-content-or-asset.png)

-1. Drag a connector from the data output port of the **Get Component in Children** node and then connect it to the data input port of the **Load HTML Content** node.
+1. Drag a connector from the Data Output port of the **Get Component in Children** node and then connect it to the Data Input port of the **Load HTML Content** node.

     ![A screenshot of a computer Description ](../../../media/mesh-201/026-connector-to-html-content.png)

 1. We already have the web page we want to load in a **Get Variable** node.
-Drag a connector from the data output port of the **Get Variable** node and then connect it to the data input port of the **Load HTML Content** node.
+Drag a connector from the Data Output port of the **Get Variable** node and then connect it to the Data Input port of the **Load HTML Content** node.

     ![A screenshot of a computer Description ](../../../media/mesh-201/025-connect-variable-node.png)